General and Program Specific Requirements for Teaching Students with Disabilities 7-12 Generalist

 The program shall include:

-at least 100 clock hours of field experiences related to coursework prior to student teaching or practica focused on understanding the needs of students with disabilities in adolescent education.
+at least 100 clock hours of field experiences related to coursework prior to student teaching or practica, provided that at least 15 of the 100 clock hours of field experiences shall focus on understanding the needs of students with disabilities.

 The program shall also include: